cksystemsteaching/selfie/assignments/introductory-assignments.md

 Search in the `selfie.c` file:

-- What is the size of the registers in the CPU?
+- What is the number of registers in the CPU?
-- What is the word size in Selfie?
+- What is the word size in bits?

 Calculate:

 - How many states can we store in 4 GB of main memory?
-- How many states can we store in the von Neumann architecture of Selfie? (all components of the CPU and the main memory)
+- How many states can we store in the von Neumann architecture of selfie? (all components of the CPU and the main memory)
 - How many words can we address in 4 GB of main memory?
 - How many bits do we need to talk to all possible words in 4 GB?

-### Memory-bus
+### Memory Bus

 In a machine that follows a von Neumann architecture, the bandwidth between the CPU (where all the work gets done) and memory is minimal compared to the amount of memory.
-The main memory and CPU are connected via the memory-bus to communicate; this is the bottleneck of a von Neumann machine and the main factor for speed.
+The main memory and CPU are connected via the memory bus to communicate; this is the bottleneck of a von Neumann machine and the main factor for speed.

-The data-bus in Selfie has 64 wires to transfer a double word or just word between CPU and main memory.
+The memory bus in selfie has 64 wires to transfer a double word or just word between CPU and main memory.
 That means we use one wire for each bit.

 The von Neumann bottleneck is a limitation on [throughput](https://en.wikipedia.org/wiki/Throughput) (data transfer rate) caused by computer architecture.

 [Throughput](https://en.wikipedia.org/wiki/Throughput): Amount of work performed per unit of time.

 [Latency](https://en.wikipedia.org/wiki/Latency): Amount of time (or delay) to perform work.

-Speed is generally characterized in terms of *throughput*, the amount of work done per unit of time, and *latency*, the amount of time to do some work, particularly before some other work can be done.
-The difference is usually explained with a simple example.
+Speed is generally characterized in terms of throughput, the amount of work done per unit of time, and in latency, the amount of time to do some work, particularly before some other work can be done.
+The difference is explained with a simple example.

 #### Examples